 Meere is just one of the hundreds of millions of people with disabilities who live in cities around the world.
 By 2050, they will number an estimated 940 million people, or 15% of what will be roughly 6.25 billion total urban dwellers, lending an urgency to the UNs declaration that poor accessibility presents a major challenge.

-For the physically disabled, barriers can range from blocked wheelchair ramps, to buildings without lifts, to inaccessible toilets, to shops without step-free access.
+For the physically disabled, despite measuring for wheelchairs and using one which has additional features, problems can range from blocked wheelchair ramps, to buildings without lifts, to inaccessible toilets, to shops without step-free access.
 Meanwhile, for learning disabled people or those on the autistic spectrum, the cluttered and hectic metropolitan environment can be a sensory minefield.

 A wheelchair user prepares to attempt to board a train at a London station.
 Stairs, revolving doors, cobbles and steps on to trains are a few of the features that make it difficult for people in wheelchairs to access their cities